Spencer14420/SPEmailHandler/README.md

 - **CSRF Token Input Name:** If your server requires a CSRF token, specify the name attribute of the token input field.
 - **onSuccess Callback:** A function to handle successful submissions (e.g., updating the UI or logging data).
+- **Custom Messages:** Provide an object of message strings to override the defaults.
+- **Custom Selectors:** Pass an object with CSS selectors if your HTML uses different IDs.

 ```javascript
 const formHandler = new ContactForm(